efeuentertainment/timelapse-cam-raspberry-vigibot/README.md

 it seems `enfuse` hdr images cause ffmpeg to fail. do not set `EXPOSUREBRACKETING`

 ### for future reference: manual cli commands
-- use most recent images for short clip. takes about 10 seconds.
+- use most recent images for short clip. takes about 10 seconds to create.
 ```
         #calculated length: 48min in 4.8s playback
-        #'-sseof 2': use only most recent 2 seconds of input        #ffmpeg seems to assume 24fps resulting in 48 input frames
+        #'-sseof 2': use only most recent 2 seconds of input
+        #ffmpeg seems to assume 24fps resulting in 48 input frames
         #'-r 10': set conversion to 10 fps
         #'-filter:v fps=fps=30': force 30 fps output so thr 30 fps vigibot captures work
 ```